DataDog/hiring-engineers/answers.md

 ![ss16](/images/ss16.png)

-8. **Bonus Question:** I actually modified the yaml file, not the python file to change the collection interval, so yes.
+8. **Bonus Question:** I actually modified the yaml file, not thePython file to change the collection interval, so yes, I can change the interval without changing the Python file.

 ## Visualizing Data